SPANDigital/presidium-core/_key_concepts/index.md

 ## Cache Configuration Design

-A cache decorator is applied on all endpoints in API, this done by adding it to the Flask Resource method_decorators array field:
+A cache decorator is applied on all endpoints in API, this is done by adding it to the Flask Resource method_decorators array field:

 ```python